ghjwp7/nearby/README.rst

 Description
 ===========

-This package contains Python modules delaunay.py and kNN.py that accept lists of points (2D or 3D) and produce either k-nearest-neighbor or Delaunay triangulation data structures.
+In its src/ directory, this package has Python modules delaunay.py and kNN.py that accept lists of points (2D or 3D) and produce either k-nearest-neighbor or Delaunay triangulation data structures.
+In its test/ directory, it has [at present] a few basic unit tests for parts of delaunay.py and delaunaymain.py.
+Tests for kNN will be added later.

-When given 3D data and setup, this Delaunay program uses 3D metrics but basically 2D analysis.
+When given 3D data and setup, the Delaunay program (method delaunay.Triangulate) uses 3D metrics but basically 2D analysis.
 Thus, the triangulations it makes for 3D data may be mediocre and might be unusable unless extra post-processing is done.

-Program delaunaymain.py is a demo program that generates random data sets of specified size; runs 2D or 3D circumcircle tests; and can use delaunayvis.py to produce SCAD code for visualization of solutions using OpenSCAD.
+Program delaunaymain.py is a standalone demo program that generates random data sets of specified size; runs 2D or 3D **circumcircle** tests; and can use delaunayvis.py to produce SCAD code for visualization of solutions using OpenSCAD.
 See file yume-delaunay-test re demos.
 This needs to be modified to run Delaunay triangulation tests as well as just circumcircle tests.

 Two kNN routines are given.
 The slower one is brute force and takes O(k*n*n) time (for n points and k neighbors) in current form.
 It is